fish-marina/marina/docs/en-US/FAQ.md

 Thanks for taking the time to read this FAQ.
 Feel free to create a new issue if your question is not answered here.

-## What is Oh My Fish and why do I want it?
+## What is Marina and why do I want it?

-Oh My Fish is a _framework_ for the [Fishshell](http://fishshell.com/).
+Marina is a _framework_ for the [Fishshell](http://fishshell.com/).
 It helps you manage your configuration, themes and packages.

-## What do I need to know to use Oh My Fish?
+## What do I need to know to use Marina?

 _Nothing_.
-You can install Oh My Fish and keep using Fish as usual.
-When you are ready to learn more just type `omf help`.
+You can install Marina and keep using Fish as usual.
+When you are ready to learn more just type `mar help`.

-## What are Oh My Fish packages?
+## What are Marina packages?

-Oh My Fish packages are themes or plugins written in fish that extend the shell core functionality, run code during initialization, add auto completion for known utilities, etc.
+Marina packages are themes or plugins written in fish that extend the shell core functionality, run code during initialization, add auto completion for known utilities, etc.

-## What kind of Oh My Fish packages are there?
+## What kind of Marina packages are there?

 There are roughly 3 kinds of packages: